Madagascar Q & A with Daniel Austin

 Intrigued by Madagascar from a young age and visiting regularly over the years, Daniel Austin is an author of the ‘Bradt Madagascar Highlights Guide’, co-author of ‘Bradt Madagascar Travel Guide’ and of ‘Madagascar Wildlife Guide.
 He also owns the Madagascar Library, the largest archive of Madagascar-related literature in the UK.

-We are very excited to announce in the autumn of 2016, we will be offering our second tour led by Daniel, a highly experienced and knowledgeable guide to this diverse country, his home away from home.
+We are excited to announce that, we will be offering an exclusive Madagascar tour led by Daniel, a highly experienced and knowledgeable guide to this diverse country, his home away from home, and Hilary Bradt, founder of Bradt Travel Guides.
 In celebration of this new tour, we sat down with Daniel for a Q & A session to find out what inspired him to first visit, learn about his highs and lows and discover all his priceless travel advice.

 What was it about Madagascar that first inspired you to go to the country?

 It was very much the island’s striking and unique animal and plant life that initially drew my attention.
 I’ve always been interested in nature.
 As a young kid, I was forever turning over logs searching for insects to identify, collecting frogspawn to raise into frogs, that kind of thing.
 I also got into growing xerophytes (cacti and other succulents) in quite a big way.
 And, of course, I’ve long been an avid consumer of nature documentaries from the likes of David Attenborough.

 At every turn, it seemed I bumped into the name “Madagascar”.
 I don’t really recall how old I was when the country entered my consciousness as a place that stood out from others, but I remember I had accumulated a shelfful of books about it by the end of my teens.
 Certainly I’d become quite obsessed with Madagascar a good four or five years before I had my first opportunity to go there for real – immediately after finishing university.